apache/inlong-website/docs/deployment/standalone.md

 ##  Configure

-Add relevant global configuration parameters to the conf file in conf / standalone:
+Add relevant global configuration parameters to the conf file in conf/standalone.conf:

 ```ini
 # Selection of message queue source: tubemq or pulsar